lara-pay/framework/README.md

 In the payWith() method, pass the id or alias of the gateway.

 ## Creating temporary payment links
+This package comes with a built-in method that allows you to generate temporary links that redirect the user to make the payment.

 ```php
 use LaraPay\Framework\Payment;